-A roadmap to help your dog to go from reactive to responsive on walks
+How to help your dog to go from reactive to responsive in public

 I hear the same thing from all of my reactive dog clients — they can get their dog to respond to them when a distraction is not present on walks, but the moment another dog (or trigger) comes around, all bets are off.